mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 And that is why I wrote this, to let you know that fixing a bug in a compiler is not only meant for a few chosen ones, but within reach of anyone.

-Although this was conceived as a single post, it got a wee bit out of hand, so I decided to split it in three:
+Although this was conceived as a single post, it got a little bit out of hand, so I decided to split it in three:

--   Part 1: what the bug looks like, and an introduction to some parts of the Go compiler.
+-   Part 1: What the bug looks like, and an introduction to some parts of the Go compiler.
 -   [Part 2](/blog/optimizing-go-compiler-2): what the bug actually is.
 -   [Part 3](/blog/optimizing-go-compiler-3): how to fix the bug.

-Do not get discouraged for the length of the content: it does not correlate with the complexity of the issue, but with the level of detail I tried to use when explaining it.
-I wanted to make sure I explained the ins and outs of how I approached the fix, and I do not assume any knowledge about compilers from the reader, so I tried to discuss everything in chapter and verse.
+Don't get discouraged by the length of the content: It doesn't correlate with the complexity of the issue, but with the level of detail I tried to use when explaining it.
+I wanted to make sure I explained the ins and outs of how I approached the fix, and I don't assume any knowledge about compilers from the reader, so I tried to discuss everything chapter and verse.

 Enough with the intro, let's start!